MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/teams-troubleshoot.md

 ### Error: You cannot enable Microsoft Teams integration since the org is integrated with SharePoint on-premises.
 You are currently configured to use SharePoint on-premises for document management.
 You need to set up document management in Dynamics 365 (online) to use SharePoint Online.
 See [Set up Dynamics 365 (online) to use SharePoint Online](https://docs.microsoft.com/dynamics365/customer-engagement/admin/set-up-dynamics-365-online-to-use-sharepoint-online).

-### Error: You don't have permissions to view files in the selected location.
+### Error: You don't have permissions to view files in this location.
 Contact your Microsoft Teams owner or SharePoint administrator for access.

 > [!div class="mx-imgBorder"]
 > ![You don't have permissions to view files](media/teams-error-permissions.png "You don't have permissions to view files")